Syria says Al Jazeera's Nusra interview promotes militant group

 It was not clear where and when the interview was filmed.
 Golani's face was not shown and a black flag used by Nusra Front was placed on a table between him and the interviewer.

-In his remarks, Jaafari criticized journalists "who infiltrate Syria illegally by crossing borders" with neighboring countries.
+In his remarks, Jaafari criticised journalists "who infiltrate Syria illegally by crossing borders" with neighbouring countries.

 A Western diplomat in the Qatari capital Doha said there was a new push by the Gulf Arab state to present Nusra to the Arab world as a Syrian national movement and that the Golani interview appeared to be a step towards that.